 - Dried Mushrooms- choose a wild mix of dried mushrooms or shitake mushrooms instead of the porcini mushrooms.

 - Fresh Mushrooms- it doesn't really matter if you choose white, chestnut or portabella mushrooms.
-Any basic mushroom you can find at your local market or supermarket is fine.
+You can even choose to use shiitake mushrooms or oyster mushrooms for extra flavor.
+Any mushroom you can find at your local market or supermarket is fine.

-- Alcohol Free- if you do not want to add wine or brandy to this recipe, you can use a little apple cider vinegar mixed with a teaspoon of sugar.
+- Alcohol Free- if you do not want to add wine or brandy to this recipe, you can use a little apple cider vinegar or a squeeze of lemon mixed with a teaspoon of sugar.
 This gives the acid balance and sweetness that the rich mushrooms and lentils need.
+You can also use your favourite alcohol-free wine- just check it isn't super sweet.

 📖 Recipe